It’s no secret that Los Angeles California, like most large metros, has its tourist pockets.

 You can watch the video of my travels in LA by clicking play below

-Plan Your Trip to LA
+Planning a Trip to LA

 - Booking.com has 800+ properties in LA including hotels, apartments, and hostels.
 You get free cancelation on most rooms and a best price guarantee.
+You can check out this review of Hotel Indigo in Downtown LA

 - Skyscanner is a comparison website that searches millions of flights.
 Once you find your best deal, book directly through the airline (no extra fees).